tgerardot/TheThreeTravelers/One Shots and Excursions/Lament - Grand Emperoress Augustina Cascarino.md

 Once there, they navigate towards Sanguis Pax.
 It is a large city, the buildings of a gothic style, and there appears to be a very large cathedral in the middle of the town.
 The travelers decide to land the spelljammer outside of town and walk up to the gate, which is unlocked.
 They make their way inside and see that the streets are completely strewn with bodies.

 Erky begins to ritual cast Detect Poison & Disease as Ted takes a closer look at one of the bodies.
 He discerns that they are dead with no pulse, gaunt, and their appendages appear to move freely.
 Ted opens up the body's mouth to find fangs inside.
 As he moves back away from the body, the eyes flick towards Ted.
-These vampires appear to still be living, as much as vampires can live, but only just.
-(6 levels of exhaustion)
+These vampires appear to still be living, as much as vampires can live, but only just (6 levels of exhaustion).

+Ted bleeds into a cup for the vampire and Erky asserts control over the undead in case it tries to attack.
+The blood only helps it recover slightly, and the travelers ask where the Emperor